ngoworldcommunity/NGOWorld/CONTRIBUTING.md

 ##### DON'Ts
 - Don't be rude, disrespectful or aggressive
 - Do not repeat feedback, this creates more noise than value (check the existing conversation), use GitHub reactions if you agree/disagree with a comment
-- Do not blindly approve pull requests to improve your GitHub contributor's graph
+- Do not blindly approve pull requests to improve your GitHub contribution graph

 ##### NOTE